tinymovr/Tinymovr/docs/studio/installation.rst

 .. note::
    Installing using pip from PyPI is not yet supported.
 Please use the Git clone method below.

-This is the most straightforward method to install the Tinymovr client and have access to hardware.
+This is the most straightforward method to install Tinymovr studio and have access to hardware.

 .. code-block:: console